web-native/docs/chtml/README.md

 ---

 # CHTML
 CHTML is a suite of short specifications and technologies that **bring a component architecture to the HTML language itself**.
-This lets us create the UI and its components entirely in HTML.
-Meet the new **pure-HTML** approach that requires no build tools, or compilers, or even a template syntax!
+This lets us create the UI and its components entirely in HTML - a new **pure-HTML** approach that requires no build tools, or compilers, or even a template syntax!

 [Check this project out on GitHub](https://github.com/web-native/chtml).